Reading Time | 5 Minutes

 March 15, 2020, seems like it was last year when, in fact, it was only 90 days ago.

 As I type this very sentence, I realize that it’s been even longer, 6 months exactly to this day, since I last posted on this blog.
 WOW!

 Nevertheless, we, the global population, were once as free as could be, to a certain extent, some 90+ days ago.

 Reading Time | 4 Minutes

-A few nights ago, a customer and long time friends of my wife and I treated us to a double date of the the Long Center presents Georgia On My Mind: A Celebration of Ray Charles and His Music.
+A few nights ago, a customer and long-time friends of my wife and I treated us to a double date of the Long Center presented Georgia On My Mind: A Celebration of Ray Charles and His Music.

-The night was a walk down memory lane of Ray Charles’ catalogue of greatest hits performed by highly esteemed, award-winning artists and musicians — Clint Holmes, Nnenna Freelon, Tom Scott and Take 6.
+The night was a walk down memory lane of Ray Charles’ catalog of greatest hits performed by highly esteemed, award-winning artists and musicians — Clint Holmes, Nnenna Freelon, Tom Scott, and Take 6.